systemd/python-systemd/README.md

 To build it locally run:

-    make sphinx-html
+    ninja -C build html

 Or use any other builder, see `man sphinx-build` for a list.
-The compiled docs will be e.g. in `docs/html`.
+The compiled docs will be e.g. in `build/html`.

 Viewing Output
 ==============